ReadingAndThinking.com

 One time, he asked Margaret about the truth of the "Thirteenth Story", but of course, he didn't get an answer; another time, he gave Margaret a unique prescription for insomnia and nightmares: "Arthur Conan?
 Doyle.
 The Detectives of Sherlock Holmes.
 Read ten pages twice a day until you're done."

-There were two girls who had read Jane Eyre time and time again, young Winter— She wasn't even that name then, and Margaret.
+Two girls had read Jane Eyre time and time again, young Winter— She wasn't even that name then, and Margaret.
 I am used to finding comfort in stories, perhaps because of the coldness of life itself.
 After arriving, one of them made a living by telling stories, and the other remembered the bits and pieces that existed in the world in the pile of old papers.

 After a long time and their own pains, they met in the old house in winter, all the past is unfolding in front of them, all they need is a sensitive and clear heart enough to sort out the middle.
 How many generations of grievances are right and wrong, let's put the missing thirteenth story back to the past it belongs to.